VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

 >>Get-Help Update-Database
 >>Get-Help Update-Database -detailed

+>>dotnet ef migrations remove
+>>Remove-Migration

+>>dotnet ef migrations remove --force
+>>Remove-Migration -Force

+Another way is to have a new migration that reverts the previous migration.
+This is useful for when in a migration you have serveral changes and maybe you don't want to revert them.

+>>dotnet ef migrations list
+>>Get-Migration

+>>dotnet ef migrations list --no-connect
+>>Get-Migration -NoConnect

 So if we add a new entity, a new property, or we make changes to the configuration of our model using the fluent API, we have to make a migration to generate a class that will indicate the changes that are going to occur in our database.